Amending NAO 1999: Federal govt proposes new NAB laws

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal government has proposed new amendments to the National Accountability Ordinance, 1999 laws, a move where sitting chairman of anti-graft watchdog could get extension.
+ISLAMABAD: The federal government has proposed new amendments to the National Accountability Ordinance, 1999 law, a move under which the sitting chairman of the anti-graft watchdog could get extension.

 The newly drafted law would be tabled before the parliamentary committee on Monday (July 27) where 24-member representing all parliamentary parties would discuss the new amendments, an official familiar with the development told The News.